 A lot of resources online have different ways to make the bread.
 I had a copy of The Cook's Illustrated Baking Book, and followed the recipe there.
 And boy, after having this bread I do not think I am going back to the regular bread rolls again!

 Ciabatta, a flat bread from Italy is perfect for sandwiches.
 Made from a slowly risen sponge, this bread has a slight sour taste, making is appropriate for flavorful sandwiches.
 This version of sandwich bread has zero or very little oil.
 I loved this fact the most!
-Adding 3 tbsp oil/butter in my regular bread recipe is my least favorite step!
+Adding 3 tablespoon oil/butter in my regular bread recipe is my least favorite step!
 With this bread I can do away with that.

 I made the sponge as mentioned below one evening.
 The next morning I baked the bread.
 I loved how I got uneven holes in the bread, and the amazing sour flavor the bread had.
 I could make four medium size sandwich breads from the proportion mentioned below.